F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 }
 }
 ```
+Here:
+- the `license` key is obligatory and has to match the license file of the package

-The dependencies with the `host` key set to `true` are the dependencies that are required for the build, but not for the runtime.
+- The dependencies with the `host` key set to `true` are the dependencies that are required for the build, but not for the runtime.

 #### Variables and Functions available in the portfile.cmake
 The variables and functions available in the `portfile.cmake` are described in the [create command documentation](https://learn.microsoft.com/en-us/vcpkg/commands/create).
 The most important variables are: